Conference to tackle human trafficking and modern slavery

 The UN Trust Fund is uniquely placed to support this work.
 The vast majority of human trafficking victims (71 per cent) are women and girls, so the issue falls directly within the UN Trust Fund’s area of expertise.

 To end the exploitation of women and girls, the inspiring work of UN Trust Fund grantees, such as ASTRA, must be complemented by meaningful policies and global standards that are rigorously implemented by governments and businesses.
-This is particularly true for modern slavery, where business decisions about labour standards and sourcing can have an immediate and devastating impact on womens lives around the world.
+This is particularly true for human trafficking, where business decisions about labour standards and sourcing can have an immediate and devastating impact on women's lives around the world.

 * The UN Trust Fund uses the term human trafficking under the definitions from the Palermo Protocol, and Shiva Foundation primarily uses the term Modern Slavery, which is widely used in the UK; both terms are used for the purposes of this conference.